Eddie Cheever III: Italian Formula Three

 In 2011, Cheever joined Lucidi Motors for a campaign in the Italian Formula Three Championship.
 He finished ninth with podiums at Misano, Adria and Mugello.

-He remained in the series in 2012 but switched to Prema Powerteam.
+Cheever remained in the series in 2012 but switched to Prema Powerteam.
 He finished as runner-up to Riccardo Agostini in both the European and Italian championship formats.

 Cheever driving in the 2018 6 Hours of Silverstone.

 Formula One

 On 9 November 2012, Cheever tested a Scuderia Ferrari Formula One car at Vallelunga, as a result of his performance in the Italian Formula Three Championship.

 FIA Formula 3 European Championship

 Cheever continued his collaboration with Prema Powerteam in FIA European Formula 3 Championship in 2013.

 NASCAR

 In 2014, Cheever made the switch from open wheel to stock cars, running the NASCAR Whelen Euro Series for Italian-based CAAL Racing, scoring his first win and his first pole position at Brands Hatch.
 He then won two more races, at Magione and Le Mans, to finish the season third in points.
 He won the Jerome Sarran Trophy, rewarding the highest-placed driver aged 25 or under, and the Race And Win Pole Award, rewarding the driver scoring the highest number of pole positions during the season.

 Cheever competing at the 2018 12 Hours of Sebring.

 On 4 August 2015, Cheever announced that he would make his K&N Pro Series East debut at Watkins Glen International for Bill McAnally Racing.
 He also ran one race in K&N Pro Series West at All American Speedway, also for Bill McAnally Racing.